sammcj/benchmark_results/xcpng/8/hyperthreading_impact/readme.md

 # Results

 - **Significant performance decrease (38.7725%) when running multithreaded Sysbench CPU benchmarks on multiple VM when hyperthreading is disabled.**
+- **Significant performance decrease (16.96%) when running PGBench under 'normal' load benchmarks in parallel on two VMs when hyperthreading is disabled.**
 - No significant performance decrease when running Phoronix Test Suite's Pybench and OpenSSL benchmarks in parallel across two VMs when hyperthreading is disabled.